Scaless/enumbra/README.md

 * std::bitset is more suited for modifying an abstract number of bits at runtime.
 Enums are static and don't ever grow or shrink.
 * Worse Debug performance due to function calls, bounds checking, and other standard library slowness during runtime.
 Release-optimized performance is mostly just as good as bit twiddling though.
 * Can't be packed into bitfields.
 * Size is implementation dependent.
-A std::bitset containing 16 bits will consume a minimum of: ([godbolt](https://godbolt.org/z/v3vxe9oYf)):
+A std::bitset containing 16 bits will consume a minimum of ([godbolt](https://godbolt.org/z/v3vxe9oYf)):
     * GCC & Clang x64: 8 bytes
     * GCC & Clang x86: 4 bytes
     * MSVC x64 and x86: 4 bytes
-    * enumbra: 2 bytes

-Conclusion: Wrong tool for the job.